Notification of Covid-19 test results

 Attendance &Travelling Overseas

-From Monday 8th March, attendance at school will again be mandatory.
+From Monday 8th March, attendance at school is mandatory.
 This means from that point, the usual rules on school attendance will apply, including:

 - parents’ duty to secure that their child attends regularly at school, where the child is a registered pupil at school and they are of compulsory school age;